THOMASELOVE/432-classes-2025/projectA/plan_comments.md

 1. I want to discourage you from using data set names, variable names and especially category level names that are long (more than 8-10 characters) if you can avoid it.
 You want to be clear, certainly, but long names are (a) harder to type and (b) harder to see in plots and tables.
     - More than 8 characters in a category level's name will make a lot of plotting very irritating down the line, especially in something like a nomogram or prediction plot.
 2. I'm also not a fan of labels in R data sets for variables, as they make the results of many plots, tables and things like `data_codebook()` much harder to read.
+3. Use **association** instead of *correlation*, basically always, unless you are referring specifically to a correlation coefficient.
-3. If your logistic regression outcome cannot be expressed in the form of a yes/no question, coded as 1 = yes and 0 = no, and if the name of that variable doesn't tell us what 1 means, then adjust your setup accordingly until this is true.
+4. If your logistic regression outcome cannot be expressed in the form of a yes/no question, coded as 1 = yes and 0 = no, and if the name of that variable doesn't tell us what 1 means, then adjust your setup accordingly until this is true.
     - For example, don't use "Active / Inactive" for a `status` variable, instead use `active` = 1 or 0 for the same information.
     - This is because if you use a factor in R for your outcome, the logistic regression model will not necessarily choose the result (Yes instead of No, 1 instead of 0) that you're looking for unless you actually use 0 and 1 or No and Yes for the levels, and 0 and 1 have fewer characters.
     - If your outcome was "High / Low" it will choose Low because it is the second one alphabetically!